Verlihub/verlihub/README.md

   * Import users from PtokaX, Aquila or YnHub
   * Plus much more

-## TLS proxy
+## FearTLS

-How to set up: https://github.com/verlihub/tls-proxy
+How to set up: https://github.com/rolex/feartls

 # Links